atedeg/mdm/docs/_docs/domain-analysis/event-storming.md

 The adoption of this activity was also justified by having real domain experts available to explain us the current business processes.
-In addition, using this approach it was possible to bring together managers from different areas, who collaborated to correctly define the dynamics and problems concerning their communications.
+In addition, using this approach it was possible to bring together managers from different areas, who collaborated to correctly define the dynamics and problems concerning their communication.

 ## The Process

 We first held an Event Storming session with three domain experts working in the Mambelli cheese factory:
-Raffaella, the owner and responsible for the planning; Gianluca, the responsible for the correct handling of client orders; and Mattia, a cheese maker, responsible for the production of the cheese.
+Raffaella, the owner and responsible for the planning; Gianluca, the person responsible for the correct handling of client orders; and Mattia, a cheese maker, in charge of the production of the cheese.

 All the experts were kind enough to give us an hour of their time and gladly shared their knowledge and experience.
 The whole process (that can be seen in a sped-up version in the video below) lasted a little